 The United States is unique in requiring that you register works to gain effective copyright protection.
 You should therefore consider registering your copyright in your words and pictures in the United States if it seems likely that it will be infringed there.

-Note that schemes offering to register works in any other country are, on the face of it, scams.
+Schemes offering to register works in any country other than the US are, on the face of it, scams.
 You have copyright simply by virtue of creating a work.
 If you expect to need to prove the date before which the work was created, you can easily and cheaply do it yourself: post a copy to yourself using the Post Office "signed for" service, keep the receipts, and do not open it when it arrives.

 In the US, you must register a work before you can sue for any infringement of your rights in it.